sriramdasbalaji/nerddinnerlab/readme.md

 * Azure Container Service
 * Service Fabric

-In this case, we will use a Windows Container on ACI to bring up Nerd Dinner.
+In this Lab, we will use a Windows Container on Azure Container Instances (ACI) to bring up Nerd Dinner.

 1. We will use Azure CLI to create and push image to Azure Container Instance.
 Click on **Cloud Shell** in Azure portal.

 ![cloudshell](images/cloudshell.png)
 2. Run the following command to create a new resource group for ACI
    ```csharp